How to find the mean of the probability distribution : Overview

 Finding the mean of a probability distribution is easy in probability and statistics — if you know how.
-This how to will guide you through a few simple steps necessary to find the mean. of the probability distribution or binomial distribution, You’ll often find these types of questions in textbook chapters on binomial probability distribution.
+This how to will guide you through a few simple steps necessary to find the mean of the probability distribution or binomial distribution.
+You’ll often find these types of questions in textbook chapters on binomial probability distribution.
 The binomial distribution is just a simple trial where there are two outcomes: success or failure.
+For example, if you are counting how many times you draw an Ace from a deck of cards, you could assign “Success” to “Drawing an Ace” and “Failure” to drawing any other card.
 You can find the mean of the probability distribution by creating a probability table.

 Sample question: “A grocery store has determined that in crates of tomatoes, 95% carry no rotten tomatoes, 2% carry one rotten tomato, 2% carry two rotten tomatoes, and 1% carry three rotten tomatoes.
 Find the mean number of rotten tomatoes the crates.”

 - Step 1: Convert all the percentages to decimal probabilities.
 For example:

 - Step 2: Construct a probability distribution table.
 (If you don’t know how to do this, see how to construct a probability distribution).)

 - Step 3: Multiply the values in each column.
 (In other words, multiply each value of X by each probability P(X).)

 3 × .01 = .03

 - Step 4: Add the results from step 3 together.